remileonard/legacy_opengl_demo/README.md

 ### 🏍️ Cycles
 A solo or multiplayer motorcycle game where players navigate a maze while avoiding trails left by other players.
 Points are awarded for speed and causing others to crash.

+### 🚀 Enterprise
+A space shooter game inspired by classic arcade titles.
+Features:
+- Player-controlled spaceship with movement and shooting mechanics
+- Enemy ships with basic AI behavior
+- Starfield background for depth effect
+- Score tracking and game over conditions

 ## Prerequisites

 - **CMake** 3.26.0 or higher